ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    {: pre}

 2. Create a partition on the disk.
-   1. Unless specified otherwise, parted will use your primary drive, which in most cases is **/dev/sda**.
-Switch to the disk you want to partition using the command **select**.
+   1. Unless it is specified otherwise, parted uses your primary drive, which is `/dev/sda` in most cases.
+Switch to the disk that you want to partition by using the command **select**.
 Replace **XXX** with your new device name.

       ```
       (parted) select /dev/mapper/XXX
       ```
       {: pre}

-   2. Run **print** to confirm you are on the right disk.
+   2. Run **print** to confirm that you are on the right disk.

       ```
       (parted) print
       ```
       {: pre}

-   3. Create a new GPT partition table
+   3. Create a GPT partition table

       ```
       (parted) mklabel gpt
       ```
       {: pre}

-   4. Parted can be used to create primary and logical disk partitions, the steps involved are the same.
-To create new partition, parted uses **mkpart**.
-You can give it additional parameters like **primary** or **logical** depending on the partition type that you wish to create.
+   4. Parted can be used to create primary and logical disk partitions, the steps that are involved are the same.
+To create a partition, parted uses **mkpart**.
+You can give it other parameters like **primary** or **logical** depending on the partition type that you want to create.
-   <br /> **Note**: The listed units default to megabytes (MB), to create a 10 GB partition you should start from 1 and end at 10000.
+   <br /> **Note**: The listed units default to megabytes (MB), to create a 10 GB partition you start from 1 and end at 10000.
 You can also change the sizing units to terabytes by entering `(parted) unit TB` if you want to.

       ```
       (parted) mkpart